Hiram Clarke, Houston: Cityscape

 Hiram Clarke is 5 mi southwest of NRG Stadium and NRG Park (previously Reliant Stadium and Reliant Park), about a 13 minute commute.
 Most of the houses in the wider area were developed in the 1960s.
 Mimi Swartz of Texas Monthly said in 2006 that, compared to Meyerland, Hiram Clarke was "a world away from its comforts" and that "the ranch houses were much smaller, the windows had bars, and weeds choked the front yards."
+In 2019 John Nova Lomax, writing for Texas Monthly, referred to Swartz' comparison of Hiram Clarke and Meyerland.

 Government and infrastructure

 Local government

 As of 2011 Hiram Clarke is a part of Houston City Council District K. Previously it was served by District D.

 Residents are a part of the City of Houston Central Southwest Super Neighborhood, which has a coverage area of 12760 acre.
 Its boundaries are U.S. Route 90A and Holmes Road on the north, Beltway 8 on the south, Texas State Highway 288 to the east, and Holmes Road to the west.
 It became a super neighborhood around 1999.
 It has forty separate neighborhoods.

 The Houston Police Department serves Hiram Clarke through the Southwest Patrol Division.
 The Hiram Clarke Storefront is a part of the Southwest Patrol District.
 The South Houston Concerned Citizens Coalition had lobbied for the city to add a substation.

 The City of Houston operates the Hiram Clarke Multi Service Center.
 The 42000 sqft facility is located on an 8 acre site.
 Originally named the South Post Oak Multi-Service Center, it had a price tag of $10 million.
 It was scheduled to open at the end of 2008.
 Mayor of Houston Bill White, other city politicians, and other community figures attended the groundbreaking ceremony on Friday October 12, 2007.
 It was the City of Houston General Services Department's pilot project in combining several municipal functions in one site, lowering construction, design, and land acquisition expenses.

 The city government designed the facility so it would get Leadership in Energy and Environmental Design (LEED) certification.
 To do this, the city installed low flow plumbing, roof overhangs, a metal roof, and high performance windows.
 The windows reduce heat absorption and allow natural light to enter the building.
 The complex includes a library facility, the Vinson library, a Head Start Center, office space for nonprofit organizations, an auditorium, youth program areas, elderly program areas, and a resource room.
 Sheila Savannah, the bureau chief of the City of Houston Department of Health and Human Services, said that the demographics of Hiram Clarke, with its mix of families and older, long-time inhabitants, made the community well-suited for a multi-service center.